-Circuit Court Jury Trials for 2021 Michaelmas Term Deferred Due to COVID-19
+Circuit Court Jury Trials For 2021 Michaelmas Term Deferred Due To CoVID-19

 He further advised that of the courts islandwide, only four are equipped to operate within the recommended health guidelines without significant alterations.

-These are two facilities at the Home Circuit Court, and one each in Portland and Westmoreland.
+These are two facilities at the Home Circuit Court, and one each in Portland and Westmoreland.4